 The story’s plot is structured on improbabilities, exaggerations, misunderstandings, and reversals.
 Esther keeps her identity hidden although her relationship to Mordecai the Jew was known; an insignificant Jewish minority kills 75,000 of its enemies; Haman erects a seven-story stake for impaling his enemy.
 The characters are caricatures.
 Ahasuerus is a buffoon, never sure quite what to do, completely at the mercy of his ministers and servants, giving away his power without a thought.
 Haman is an erratic egomaniac, with wild mood swings, concerned only for his own honor and his enemy’s disgrace.
 Even the heroes, Mordecai and Esther, seem one-dimensional and unrealistic.
 In fact, nothing about the events of the story is realistic, and therefore attempts to read history from it are misguided.
 The setting of the Persian court is authentic, but the events are fictional.
 There was no known Jewish queen of Persia.
 Moreover, the Persian empire was tolerant of its ethnic minorities and is an unlikely place for an edict to eradicate the Jewish population.- Jewish Study Bible, 1st edition

 While “nothing about the events of the story is realistic,” the setting is much more so.
-Traditional arguments for a strictly historical nature of Esther have looked at the background to argue that an accurate setting implies a historical genre as well as historical accuracy.
+Traditional arguments for a strictly historical genre of Esther have looked at the background to argue that an accurate setting implies a historical genre as well as historical accuracy.
 It’s not so simple, however.

 On what grounds is a story to be judged fictional?
 Because it is easier to accept a patently unrealistic story, fictionality was sometimes determined by whether or not the events of the story could have happened or by whether the story seemed realistic.
 [Both of those criteria are problematic.]
 But to judge a story’s historicity by its degree of realism is to mistake verisimilitude for historicity.
 Verisimilitude is the literary term for the illusion of reality.
 Just because a story sounds real does not mean that it is.
 Realistic fiction is just as fictional as nonrealistic fiction.
 Among the leading arguments for Esther’s historicity are that its setting is authentic and that its knowledge of Persian custom is detailed and accurate.
 But this realistic background proves nothing about the historicity of the story, as our aforementioned commentators were well aware.- Adele Berlin, “The Book of Esther and Ancient Storytelling” Journal of Biblical Literature 120/1 (2001): 3-14